SimranjitKaur07/SKBottle/SKBottle/ReadMe.txt

 i am so tired i need little break and i took my cofffe and  i go for little walk it was snow night

-After that i go to the next step which is sql and  in that
+After that i go to the next step which is sql and  in that i started working with database

+it took so long  time

+After that i got lot of errors than i again created my project

+i started again file at 25 at 8:30 than i followed same steps and i got my results without any error

+At 10:36 i completed my assignment i also added font and all info about us and i checked on Browser and it works
+Finally my assignment done
+I was so execusted now i am readyu to enjoy my Weekend.

+Thankou
+Your Regards
+Simranjit kaur
+error